xma711/notebook/machine_learning/sample_complexity/README.md

 If the sample size is not enough for the full H, the h chosen in this case is very likely overfitting the training data.

 Therefore, looking at training error alone, this does not violate the bias-complexity tradeoff.
-Even if we run EMR on 2 different hypothesis classes, such as SVM and logistic regression, the best ERM h is not necessarily the better one compared to the best ERM h from either SVM or logistic regression.
+Even if we run ERM on 2 different hypothesis classes, such as SVM and logistic regression, the best ERM h is not necessarily the better one compared to the best ERM h from either SVM or logistic regression.

-To ensure the EMR h from {H1, H2} is better than h1 or h2 in terms of population error, we do need more data to do the training.
+To ensure the ERM h from {H1, H2} is better than h1 or h2 in terms of population error, we do need more data to do the training.

 On the other hand, if we look at the test error and pick the h from {h1, h2} such that h has a smaller test error, is h better than either h1 or h2?

 The answer seems yes but it is wrong when we do this on many Hi!!

-This time, the h chosen is not necessarily the same as the EMR h from the full H.
+This time, the h chosen is not necessarily the same as the ERM h from the full H.

 Does this mean that the existence of test data makes the bias-complexity tradeoff invalid?
 In another words, with the test data, can we reduce the bias (approximation error) and also reduce the estimation error?